 We boarded the bus, fell into our seats, kicked off our shoes and checked our pedometer.
 We had walked 19,246 steps during our 15-hour day in New York City!
 Going to the Cloisters was the only thing we didn’t accomplish on our list.

 It’s no surprise that I have a long follow-up reading list.
 The “Christmas in NYC” category includes: The Carpenter’s Gift: A Christmas Tale about the Rockefeller Center Tree, by David Rubel; The Rockefeller Center Christmas Tree: The History & Lore of the World’s Most Famous Evergreen, by Nancy Armstrong; and The Christmas Tugboat: How the Rockefeller Center Christmas Tree Came to New York City, by George Matteson and Adele Ursone.
 For “Museums & Libraries,” it’s Museum: Behind the Scenes at the Metropolitan Museum of Art, by Danny Danziger; An Old Merchant’s House: Life at Home in New York City, 1835-1865, by Mary L. Knapp; The Morgan Library: An American Masterpiece, with a foreword by Charles E. Pierce, Jr. and an introduction by Jean Strouse; In August Company: The Collections of the Pierpont Morgan Library; and An Illuminated Life: Belle da Costa Greene’s Journey from Prejudice to Privilege, by Heidi Ardizzone.
+Christopher de Hamel’s Meetings with Remarkable Manuscripts: Twelve Journeys into the Medieval World includes a chapter on the Morgan Beatus, a mid-10th-century manuscript in the Morgan Library’s collection, and what it’s like to view a manuscript in the Morgan Library’s reading room.
 Thanks to Lunch Hour NYC’s suggested reading list, I’ll be checking out Appetite City: A Culinary History of New York, by William Grimes; Gastropolis: Food and New York City, edited by Annie Hauck-Lawson and Jonathan Deutsch; Perfection Salad: Women and Cooking at the Turn of the Century, by Laura Shapiro; and The Automat: The History, Recipes, and Allure of Horn & Hardart’s Masterpiece, by Lorraine B. Diehl and Marianne Hardart.
 And, in preparation for my next trip to New York City, I’ll reread Scatter My Ashes at Bergdorf Goodman, by Sara James Mnookin.